Skip to content

 Start RUM Action.

-RUM will bind the Resource, Error, LongTask events that this Action may trigger.
-Avoid adding multiple times within 0.1 s, the same View will only be associated with one Action at the same time, if the previous Action has not ended, the new Action will be discarded.
-It does not affect the Action added by the addAction method.
+RUM will bind the Action to possible triggered Resource, Error, LongTask events.
+Avoid adding multiple times within 0.1 s, the same View will only associate one Action at the same time, new Actions will be discarded if the previous Action has not ended.
+Does not affect Actions added by the addAction method.

 rum.startAction({